tsinis/app/README.md

 ```

 > [!IMPORTANT]
-> To prevent any works on my machine issues please make sure you have up to date native dependencies (cocoapods, gradle, etc.).
+> To prevent any "works on my machine" issues, please make sure you have up-to-date native dependencies (cocoapods, gradle, etc.).

-If you just want to quickly bootstrap and play around in the web with mocked response (due to CORS):
+If you just want to quickly bootstrap and play around on the web with mocked response (due to CORS):

 ```shell
 cd app && flutter run -d chrome --wasm